gaboom/nobe/README.md

 Simple DSL runner for task automation.
 Rationale:

-- Write stories in simple text.
+- Write scenarios in simple text step by step.
-- Stories are composed of steps.
-Stories can be re-used to compose other stories.
+- Scenarios can compose other scenarios.
-- Enact stories in different scenarios by performing actors' matching steps.
+- Perform scenarios by matching actors' steps.

 Want to discuss or have a question?
 Raise an Issue!